MicrosoftDocs/microsoft-cloud/docs/dev/copilot/isv/Commercialization.md

 During the first few months of their application's deployment, Contoso:

 - Enhanced brand recognition and market presence by providing a free option available to a wide range of customers.
-- Increased revenue by driving adoption of the paid subscription amongst professional and enterprise customers.
+- Increased revenue by driving adoption of the paid subscription among professional and enterprise customers.
 - Positioned their application as a clear choice for users and industry standard by being accessible to both professionals and students.

 Choosing a freemium approach enabled Contoso to expand its customer base quickly and draw in new users.
 Despite high costs to develop and maintain their solution, Contoso quickly drew in many paying subscribers, which increased overall revenue.

 ### Paid feature scenario: AI industry marketing assistant

 Contoso offers a comprehensive marketing resource management platform that makes it easy for companies to organize their digital assets and create impactful, omnichannel experiences.
-While the platform already offers a variety of core marketing automation and digital asset management capabilities, Contoso saw an opportunity to help their customers optimize marketing efforts at scale by embedding a new generative AI-powered, copilot-like assistant directly in their platform.
+While the platform already offers a selection of core marketing automation and digital asset management capabilities, Contoso noticed an opportunity.
+They could help their customers optimize marketing efforts at scale by embedding a new generative AI-powered, copilot-like assistant directly in their platform.

 In addition to a generic assistant, Contoso developed a suite of industry-tailored assistants for customers with specific needs.
-These industry marketing assistants were built with specialized knowledge and capabilities to support industry-specific functions and are available to customers at an additional charge over the generic assistant.
+These industry marketing assistants have specialized knowledge and capabilities to support industry-specific functions.
+They are available to customers at an additional charge over the generic assistant.

 Let's examine why Contoso chose this commercial approach:

-- **End users**: Contoso wanted to target power users who are interested in leveraging new technologies to optimize their workflows.
+- **End users**: Contoso wanted to target power users who are interested in applying new technologies to optimize their workflows.
 They also wanted to broaden their market share by offering next-gen, industry-leading features on their core platform.
 - **Business value**: The copilot helps increase customer effectiveness and efficiency by making it easy for users to quickly create high-quality content to meet their industry's needs.
 - **Technical approach**: Contoso developed the copilot with Azure OpenAI Assistants and Azure AI Studio, investing in top-line models like GPT-4.0 to help drive complex and accurate assistant engagement.
 - **Costs**: The copilot's costs included development costs, ongoing cloud service charges to run the application in production, and Azure OpenAI subscription costs, warranted by the feature's demand in the market.